Safe Vision Language Action Models via Barrier Enhanced Flow Matching

 Abstract

-This article introduces a modular inference framework that integrates Vision-Language-Action (VLA) foundation models with formal Control Barrier Function (CBF) safety guarantees.
+This article presents a modular inference framework that integrates Vision-Language-Action (VLA) foundation models with formal Control Barrier Function (CBF) safety guarantees.
 Unlike existing methods that apply external safety filters to a model's final output, our approach modifies the Flow Matching denoising process within the model to inherently generate safe trajectories.
-By utilizing a smooth Log-Sum-Exponential aggregate barrier, we enforce safety across entire steps of action chunks without compromising the semantic intent of the generative model.
-The framework eliminates the need for safety-specific datasets or costly retraining.
-Hardware experiments demonstrate that our framework achieves reliable safety without degrading the success rate of the baseline model.
+By employing a smooth Log-Sum-Exponential aggregate barrier, we enforce safety over entire action chunks without compromising the semantic intent of the generative model.
+We show that, within the proposed framework, the 2-Wasserstein distance between the generated distribution and the target distribution remains bounded.
+Our method eliminates the need for safety-specific datasets or costly model retraining, providing a versatile solution for safe VLAs.
+We validate the approach on two robotic manipulation platforms and a 2D navigation benchmark to verify that our framework achieves reliable safety without degrading the success rate of the baseline model.

 No Filter: PI-0